 We managed to reach out across

 Merseyside to many young people

 despite the challenging

 circumstances.
 From that, we formed

 strong relationships between

 Liverpool Young Advisors, Sefton

 Young Advisors and Wirral Youth

 Voice which improved the quality of

 our work

-We had to adapt our style of work to work around the Covid-19 pandemic.
-Instead of our usual face-to-face approach, we found that an interactive presentation with polls would be best to engage young people
+to work around the Covid-19

+pandemic.
+Instead of our usual

+face-to-face approach, we found

+that an interactive presentation

+with polls would be best to engage

+young people